microsoft/Mastering-the-Marketplace/docs/partner-center/private-offers.md

 In this walkthrough video, see the purchase process partners in the Cloud Solution Provider (CSP) program go through to purchase private offers created by ISVs.

-## Multi-party private offer: Publisher creates one for use by partner
+## Creating multi-party private offers for CSP partners

 <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2241258">Video</a>